tixxit/tomswitzer.net/_posts/2010-12-02-2d-convex-hulls-chans-algorithm.markdown

 layout: post
 title: "2D Convex Hulls: Chan's Algorithm"
 keywords: python, programming, computational geometry, algorithms
+description: "Discussion of Timothy Chan's optimal output-sensitive convex hull algorithm."
 ---
 This is the last in a series of 3 posts on 2D convex hull algorithms.
 Chan’s algorithm is interesting.
 It runs in $O(n \log h)$ time, where h is the number of points on the hull.
 It was not the first optimal output-sensitive convex hull algorithm, but it is the simplest.
 The algorithm uses the idea of the [Jarvis March][jarvis post], but in a novel way, even mixing in the [Graham Scan][graham scan post].
 You can [grab the source code from github][chan code].

 ### Chan’s Algorithm in a Nutshell